 Although you may be familiar with crows being monogamous, you may not be aware that when young crows first choose their mate, the one they will spend their lives with until one or both perish, there is an intricate mating ritual in which both participate.

-It’s intricate, but it’s short.
+Itโs intricate, but itโs short.
 The ritual is initiated by the male crow, which seems to be the norm for most (but not all) bird species.
 He will approach the female, perhaps bearing a gift of food or something shiny or otherwise desirable, prostrating himself before her.
 This ritual typically takes place on the ground.

 The male crow will then spread his wings out and fold them together so that the female can see the spread feathers, black-blue, green-black, and all manner of iridescence in between.
 The female, should she accept, sort of dances up to the male, and they both vocalize.